coskunbalta/koku/docs/source/install.rst

 Follow the steps above to start the Koku API with Docker Compose

-Start masu services: ``masu_branch> make docker-up`` To trigger masu to process data, send a GET request to http://<baseUrl>:5000/api/cost-management/v1/download/ , you can see masu logs using `docker logs koku_worker -f`
+Start masu services: ``masu_branch> make docker-up`` To trigger masu to process data, send a GET request to http://<baseUrl>:5000/api/cost-management/v1/download/ , you can see logs using `docker logs koku_worker -f`